-Sarah Brady thinks Cheney is scary?by Kay
+Sarah Brady thinks Cheney is scary?

 WASHINGTON, Feb.
 12 /U.S. Newswire/ — James and Sarah Brady made comments today related to Vice President Cheney’s reportedly accidental shooting yesterday in Texas.